myudelson/hmm-scalable/readme.txt

 sh> ./trainhmm -s 1.1 -m 1 -p 1 toy_data.txt model.txt predict.txt

-The model will have 90% accuracy and root mean squared error (RMSE) = 0.3227and the recovered BKT parameters would be: pLo=0.50, pT=0.17, pS=0.00, pG=0.00 .
+The model will have 90% accuracy and root mean squared error (RMSE) = 0.3227 and the recovered BKT parameters would be: pLo=0.50, pT=0.17, pS=0.00, pG=0.00 .

 If we fit BKT model using Conjugate Gradient method using '-s 1.2' argument, the